-An aspirin mask will save you in a pinch.
-It sounds like an old wives tale, but aspirin masks actually work.
-But the active ingredient in aspirin is a form of salicylic acid, which any skincare geek knows is a powerful exfoliant.
-In turn, helps get rid of the offending bump.
+An aspirin face mask will save your skin in a pinch.
+It sounds like an old wives' tale, but aspirin masks actually work.
+The active ingredient in aspirin is a form of salicylic acid, which any skincare geek knows is a powerful exfoliant.
+In turn, it helps get rid of the offending bump.
 The downside, however, is that salicylic acid's exfoliating action can take moisture along with it.
-People with oily skin types can get away with mixing the aspirin with water, but otherwise, add your favorite noncomedogenic oil.
-Hemp seed oil, argan oil, and jojoba oil are all great picks to have on hand.
+People with oily skin types can get away with mixing the aspirin with water, but otherwise, add your favorite non-comedogenic oil, like avocado or sweet almond oils to the mix.
+Hemp seed, argan, and jojoba oils are also budget-friendly picks to have on hand.

-Honey has natural hydrating, antiseptic, antimicrobial, and anti-bacterial properties.
-Adding honey helps to ward off bacteria, so the area doesn't become infected.
-It also helps moisturize the skin, and reduce swelling associated with any bump you might have.
+The fourth and final ingredient needed to whip up your face mask is one that will you likely find in your kitchen cabinet: honey, which has natural hydrating, antiseptic, and antimicrobial properties.
+Adding honey helps to ward off bacteria, so the area where you apply a glob of honey doesn't become infected.
+It also helps moisturize the skin, and reduce swelling associated with any pesky bumps you might have.

 - 3 to 4 uncoated Aspirin tablets